noahhefner/website/content/posts/python-containerization/index.md

 CMD ["python", "main.py"]
 ```

-Notice that I have also swapped the `requirements.txt` file for a `pyproject.toml` file.
+Notice that I have swapped the `requirements.txt` file for a `pyproject.toml` file.
 (This is the default for `uv` projects.) `pyproject.toml` is more more flexible than a `requirements.txt` file.
 Along with some other metadata about the project, it also contains a list of dependencies, just like `requirements.txt`.

 ```toml
 # take_4/pyproject.toml